Science & Research

 If there is no label or the label lacks a net contents declaration, check "Not Applicable".
 If the sample contains a labeled net contents and net contents was not determined, check "Not Determined".

 - Select and submit labeling that includes the sample collector's identification if available.
-This reinforces sample integrity when an original label cannot be submitted, the analyst identifies the original label and makes copies.
+This reinforces sample integrity when an original label cannot be submitted.
+The analyst identifies the original label and makes copies.
+If labels are submitted electronically, the original label must be retained.

 - At least one unit with the original label is retained "as is" for possible court use.
 Only under exceptional circumstances and with supervisory approval may a label be removed from a single container that represents the sample and be submitted with the worksheet.